Snowbank (SB) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Snowbank Historical Price

-According to the latest data gathered on Snowbank live price page, the current price of Snowbank is 224.38USD.
-The circulating supply of Snowbank(SB) is 159.64K SB , giving it a market capitalization of $35.86M.
+According to the latest data gathered on Snowbank live price page, the current price of Snowbank is 230.68USD.
+The circulating supply of Snowbank(SB) is 159.64K SB , giving it a market capitalization of $36.81M.

 The Snowbank Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of SB based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.